 For the past two days, I keep having to remind myself that Christmas is just around the corner.
 Can you believe it’s only two days away?!
-It feels unreal, though I suppose that’s the case every year…
+It feels unreal.
+Although I suppose that’s the case every year…

 There’s something about the holidays that brings out the true inner chef within me.
 Sharing homemade food with all my loved ones is the best gift in the world in my book.

 This Christmas Sangria is a delicious, simple recipe to accompany any meal and make your holiday merry and bright.
 It’s honestly the one recipe that my entire family demands that I make for our Christmas Eve celebration every single year!

 The addition of rosemary adds the true taste of the holidays that I cherish so much.
 As soon as you take that first sip you’ll realize that this sangria is the drink you won’t want to live without when Christmas rolls around every year.

 Note: this post is an updated version from the original published on December 23, 2014 (updated on August 17, 2022)!
 The post includes commonly asked questions, tips and tricks, and more.
 The recipe remains the same!

 white wine – be sure to select a dry white wine.
 I personally prefer a chardonnay or a sauvignon blanc for this particular recipe.
 Whatever white wine you choose, the most important thing is to make sure it isn’t sweet.

 sparkling apple cider – non-alcoholic sparkling apple cider is what you are looking for here!
 It can also be labeled sparkling apple juice, depending on where you live.
 Do not use alcoholic apple cider for this sangria!